Benefits of Austria Immigration

 Studies in Austria

-Maximum allowable points: 10
+Maximum Allowable Points: 10

 Second part of diploma programme (Diplomstudium) or half of the required total ECTS points